As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

 Voltmeters: Safety Tips

 Voltmeters are invaluable electrical tools.
-That being said, prospective buyers should keep in mind that working with voltmeters and electrical systems require safety measurements to prevent damage to both personnel and equipment.
+That being said, prospective buyers should keep in mind that working with voltmeters and electrical systems requires safety measurements to prevent damage to both personnel and equipment.

 - Familiarize yourself with the new unit.

 - Observe the general safety precautions in the owner’s manual.